 This time of year many of us have made resolutions to make positive changes in our lives, only to find by the time February rolls around we have either given up or not really followed through.

 – Consistency is really key to making changes stick.
 Best to do the habit the same time of day, every day.
-After time it will naturally fall into place.
+After time it will naturally fall into place.4.
+Find a Buddy

 – Too many people hit the fitness center with gusto or decide to run for an hour every day.
 Then they just get too overwhelmed and give up.
 Take small steps and keep it simple.
 You can’t change overnight.
-Remember, it’s about the pace, not the race.
+Remember, it’s about the pace, not the race.7.
+Just Do It

 – Like the famous slogan, just get out there and do it!
 Don’t think too much and make excuses.
 Just get outside or step on that treadmill.
 Once you start it’s more difficult to stop.
 Often the most difficult step is the first one.
 The days I don’t feel like exercising I just put on my workout clothes, go outside and 30 minutes later I’m so glad I did.Making new changes, like exercise, is not always easy.
 But it can be done!
 Just remember, after 30 days it will get easier, and the next 30 days even more so.
 Before you know it, exercise will be a habit which you’ll enjoy doing and will become automatic.